UCREL's Variant Spelling Research

 16th-19th centuries based on 4,000 of these variants (Archer & Rayson

 Continuation of the work: For more recent information on the

 available on Alistair's VARD2 page.

 This work has been supported by grants from the British Academy (Scragg Revisited),

-- Paul Rayson (Computing Department, Lancaster University)
+- Paul Rayson (School of Computing and Communications, Lancaster University)

-- Alistair Baron (Computing, Lancaster University)
+- Alistair Baron (School of Computing and Communications, Lancaster University)

 Rayson, P. and Baron, A. (2011).
 Automatic error tagging